 The challenge for healthcare innovators is that the inclusion of representative proportions of minority communities in trials has traditionally been seen as complex and time-consuming.

 That’s where Inside Edge comes in.
-Our Clinical Trial Recruitment service focuses exclusively on these untapped markets, particularly within Black and Hispanic/Latino populations.
-We’ve built an over-arching approach and on-the-ground relationships that enable us to reduce barriers of mistrust and increase community interest, all with an ease and speed that makes real diversity of representation a real possibility for all clients and all trials.
+Our Clinical Trial Recruitment suite of services focuses exclusively on Black, Hispanic/Latino, Native American, and Asian populations — and increasingly, on specific subsets within these groups, like LGBTQ+ individuals.
+Our over-arching approach built around the on-the-ground relationships of our Trustmaker Network — specifically, our Community Influencer Cooperative and Independent Pharmacy Partnership — enables us to reduce existing barriers to trust and increase community interest, with an ease and speed that makes real diversity of representation possible for all clients and trials.

 Overcoming clinical trial disparaties